grassLEE/grassLeeBlog/blog/2023/preparing-with-python/index.md

 Time for a bit of Python magic.
 We will use the **zip() method** to package the two lists together and produce tuples until we have exhausted the entries.

 There are a few properties to consider when utilizing the **zip() method**, most importantly the (strict =) argument can be passed directly along with the two iterables (our lists: project_titles and project_descriptions).
 By default, 'strict' is set to True, meaning that the connected tuples must match 1-for-1, else the program will cause an error.
+So, if we have 25 titles, we will need to have 25 descriptions available.
+Otherwise, we will encounter an error.

 ```Python
 project_data = zip(project_titles, project_descriptions)